20 Style Tips for People Over 40, According to Fashion Experts

 Incorporate your favorite things into your look.

-Whether you're especially fond of tropical vacations to Florida or hot yoga classes, Cave suggests using the things you love as inspiration for your wardrobe.
+Whether you're especially fond of tropical vacations to Florida or hot yoga classes, Crystal Cave, founder of Crystal Cave Style and founder and creative director of the size-inclusive, eco-conscious clothing line Poppy Row, suggests using the things you love as inspiration for your wardrobe.
 "Not only will it brighten your day, but it'll remind you of who you are and give everyone around you an idea of who you are without you having to say a word," she explains.

 Build a capsule wardrobe.